davidvkimball/astro-modular/src/content/posts/the-silent-festival-of-existence.md

 title: The Silent Festival of Existence
 date: 2025-11-09
 description: Every breath a prayer, every pause a festival.
-tags: []
+tags:
+  - gratitude
+  - existence
+  - life
+  - celebration
+  - mindfulness
+  - presence
-image: ""
+image: celebration.png
-imageAlt: ""
+imageAlt: celebration of life
-imageOG: false
+imageOG: true
 hideCoverImage: false
 hideTOC: false
-targetKeyword: ""
+targetKeyword: celebration of life
 draft: false
 ---
 ## **What does it mean to celebrate life?**